berlin2123/ganglia-web-docker/ganglia-web-centos7/ReadMe.md

 ## Install Ganglia-web Interface

 !!!
 General Overview
     Ganglia is a very good software package for monitoring the historical state of clusters or nodes.
-However, the php version used by the current ganglia web interface (3.7.5) is 5.6.
-If you are using a higher version php, such as in the default environment of **Rocky Linux 8**, ganglia web interface will not be displayed normally.
-Therefore, configuring and using php5.6 was the necessary option to run the ganglia web interface in Rocky linux.
+However, the current ganglia web interface (3.7.5) is based on php-5.6.
+If you are using a higher version php, such as that in the default environment of **Rocky Linux 8**, ganglia web interface will not be displayed normally.
+Therefore, configuring and using php-5.6 was the necessary option to run the ganglia web interface in Rocky linux.
 Docker can easily solve this problem.
-That is, **running Ganglia-web inside a centos7 container** in the Rocky linux 8 system, which container can easily run the php5.6.
+That is, **running Ganglia-web inside a centos7 container** in the Rocky linux 8 system, which container can easily run the php-5.6.
 It will **ensure the normal display of the ganglia-web interface**.

 ### Manually build the container image by Yourself